amitjohney/sylvatest/docs/cosign.md

 >
 > For example, if using Vault: when the signing is handled by a CI, the signing job shall authenticate against Vault with the JWT method (see https://docs.gitlab.com/ee/ci/secrets/) to fetch the signing keys.
 On the Vault side, a role is configured to grant only the Job's JWT with the appropriate bound claims, e.g. a set of GitLab user ID, to access the secret path with the signing keys.

-The public key can be retrieved with:
+The public key is in the file `cosign.pub` created in your current repository.
+You can also retrieve the public key with the command `cosign public-key --key gitlab://<project ID>`, for example:

 ```shell
 $ cosign public-key --key gitlab://43786055